Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: An Empirical Investigation of 3D AD S

+\textit{PointNeXt \cite{point_next}.} A U-Net \cite{unet} architecture in which the encoder hierarchically abstracts the point cloud features while the decoder gradually interpolates the abstracted features.

+\textit{SpinNet \cite{spinnet}.} A rotation invariant, learning-based representation learning method.
+A transformation and voxelization phase make the model rotation invariant.

+\textit{Results.} Compared to most methods mentioned above, PointNeXt falls short.
+SpinNet performs better than PointNeXt (another indicator of the importance of the rotation invariance), yet fails to surpass the proposed rotation invariant, handcrafted methods.
+See Tab.~\ref{table:au_pro}, Fig.~\ref{fig:image_rocauc}, and App.~\ref{app:point_next_results} for the results.

-\textbf{Conclusion.} FPFH outperforms all methods that use 2D color, depth or both (Tab.~\ref{table:3d_rep_pro}).
-The results show that strong, handcrafted, orientation-invariant 3D representations are extremely effective for AD\&S when 3D information is available.
+\textbf{Conclusion.} FPFH outperforms all methods that use color, depth, or both (Tab.~\ref{table:3d_rep_summ}).
+The results show that strong, handcrafted, rotation-invariant 3D representations are extremely effective for AD\&S when 3D information is available.
+Furthermore, as anomalies are usually local and ``fine-grained``, using only a small subset of points (as required by many deep-learning-based methods) reduces performance.